-Compensation Committee Report on Executive Compensation
+Compensation Committee Report

 The Compensation Committee reviewed and discussed the "Compensation Discussion and Analysis" with management.
-Based upon this review and their discussions, the Compensation Committee recommended that the Board of Directors include the "Compensation Discussion and Analysis" in our proxy statement for the 2023 annual meeting of stockholders.
+Based upon this review and their discussions, the Compensation Committee recommended that the Board of Directors include the "Compensation Discussion and Analysis" in Arbor Realty Trust, Inc.'s proxy statement for the 2024 annual meeting of stockholders and incorporated by reference into Arbor Realty Trust, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023.